gombru/gombru.github.io/activity.md

 </div>

 ### Internship at Huawei Ireland Research Center
-Since September 2020 I'm in Dublin doing an internship with Huawei, where I'm researching in video understanding.
+Starting September 2020 I did a 6 months internship with Huawei in Dublin, where I researched on video action localization and recognition.

 <div class="imgcap">
 	<div style="display:inline-block">